Face of an Angel, Mind of a Demon

 - Penelope from Family Guy.

 - Maryann from The Fairly OddParents fits very well to this trope.
-In fact, she is guilty of heinous acts that occurred in Real Life, which makes it seem hardly an innocent girl.
-Ironically, she looks innocent and proved to be the most evil character in the series.
+In fact, she is wished for Archduke Ferdinand to be assassinated and started World War I. Ironically, she looks innocent and proved to be one of the most evil character in the series.

 - Cats Don't Dance - Golden-haired, cherubic Darla Dimple is considered the most adorable thing in Hollywood, which helps her get away with hiding her sociopathic, sadistic nature.

 - Frozen has Prince Hans who only pretended to love Anna so he can take over the kingdom.

 - Cracked presents 5 Adorable Animals That Are Turning To The Dark Side.

 - Dr. H. H. Holmes, sometimes known as America's first serial killer, was said to be strikingly handsome and trustworthy looking.